History & Origin of Indian Coffee

 Besides being a trading hub for coffee, Mocha was the source of the popular Mocha coffee beans.
 Baba Budan discovered coffee in the form of a dark and sweet liquid called Qahwa1 on the way.
-He found the drink refreshing and secretly brought back seven coffee beans from Mocha by strapping them to his chest, since the Arabs were extremely protective about their coffee industry.
+He found the drink refreshing and secretly brought back seven coffee beans from Mocha by strapping them to his chest since the Arabs were extremely protective of their coffee industry.

 Origin of Coffee in India